anapowa/maze/readMe.md

 - Template literals (Template strings): They are string literals allowing embedded expressions.
 They are enclosed by the backtick (` `) (grave accent) character instead of double or single quotes.
 They can contain placeholders indicated by the dollar sign and curly braces (${expression}).

+- Guard clause: it guards the flow of logic from continuing if certain conditions are met, or not met.
+They can reduce the number of lines in functions, classes, etc.
+A result of using multiple guard clauses is that you can see what conditions trigger certain code to be executed.